gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 - **Weather:** push once per hour (or every 30 minutes) so ODIN always has the freshest forecast before its hourly solve.
 Each push overwrites the previous data.

 > **Tip:** In Home Assistant, a Time-based automation that calls `rest_command.push_odin_prices` at 14:15 and `rest_command.push_odin_weather` every hour on the :55 mark (five minutes before ODIN's hourly solve) is a reliable and low-overhead integration pattern.

+## 19. Factory Reset

+If you need to restore ODIN to its original settings, follow these steps:

+1. Press and hold the boot button.
+2. Keep the button pressed until the status LED turns solid blue, then release.
+3. The LED will flash red and blue while the device erases all data.